 Imagine having your own team of honest childless aunties, wise childfree godmothers, and savvy experts describe life's options and challenges when you don't have kids.
 Do You Have Kids?
-Life When the Answer is No weaves together perspectives of non-moms aged thirty-seven to ninety-one, a growing body of research, and the author's own story into a practical guide to what life without kids can entail.
+Life When the Answer is No weaves together perspectives of non-moms aged twenty-four to ninety-one, a growing body of research, and the author's own story into a practical guide to what life without kids can entail.

 Do You Have Kids? probes the non-mom's entire adulthood--from the morphing meaning of family to what she leaves behind when she dies.
 In Do You Have Kids? non-moms delve into questions rarely asked or answered about friendship, career, health, housing, spirituality, and the end of life.
 Expert research reveals how non-moms' lives compare and contrast when children are not in the mix.
 Though written primarily from the woman's perspective, men will also find plenty of interest.